FleetyCodes/DBM-refresher/README.md

 Requirements:
 1. Installed WoW
 2. Installed GIT
 3. Modify the .bat file first line.
-It is the place of your installed game's addons folder (prefilled for example).
+It is the place of your installed game's addons folder (prefilled for an example).